formlio/forml/docs/workflow/index.rst

         end

-The meaning of :ref:`operators <operator>` and how they are defined using :ref:`actors <actor>` and their :ref:`interconnections <topology>` is described in details in the following chapters:
+The meaning of :ref:`operators <operator>` and how they are defined using :ref:`actors <actor>` and their :ref:`interconnections <topology>` is described in great detail within the following
+chapters:

 .. toctree::
     :maxdepth: 2